alicetra/Taylor-Swift-Decoder/README.md

 # Pytests

+In order to run the pytests, after installation you need to run the following command on the terminal

+source src/myenv/bin/activate
+pytest

 **test_user_input**

 I ran a pytest to ensure that my error handling for user_input was solid.
 My decoding will not work if user_input is not working as expected.
 It is the start and foundation of my application